-ZNation Lab curates startups for their pre accelerator bootcamp by vetting online applications and through Khoj (link it to khoj landing page), an initiative which covers 9 cities including Mumbai, Delhi, Bengaluru, Indore, Hyderabad, Jaipur, Kolkata and Ahmedabad.
+Z Nation Lab curates startups for their pre-accelerator Bootcamp by vetting online applications and through Khoj an initiative which covers 9 cities including Mumbai, Delhi, Bengaluru, Indore, Hyderabad, Jaipur, Kolkata and Ahmedabad.

-We as Z Nation Lab selectively invest seed capital in early stage startups graduating from our bootcamp, in addition to the thousands of dollars in credit provided from our ecosystem partners like Amazon, PayTM, Google, Freshdesk, IBM and others to help the startups scale up their entrepreneurial ventures
+We as Z Nation Lab selectively invest seed capital in early-stage startups graduating from our Bootcamp, in addition to the thousands of dollars in credit provided by our ecosystem partners like Amazon, PayTM, Google, Freshdesk, IBM and others to help the startups scale up their entrepreneurial ventures

 While we have a sector agnostic outlook, our team, partners, mentors and advisors have a deep understanding of IOT, Analytics, Machine learning, Consumer tech and Ed-tech.
 We look at the experience, abilities and passion of the team about the industry they are disrupting through the startup.
 We look at the market which they are addressing and ensure we invest in aggressively scalable startups.
 We also put special emphasis on the traction they have received from their early adopters.